 YOU MIGHT LIKE: things to do in Chiswick, west London

-One of the highlights has to be the Great Hall, once playing host to some incredible feasts and banquets including one attended by Queen Elizabeth I in 1607 – the paintings in here were recently restored and it is a delight to attend a themed event in here; Fulham Palace is also very popular for wedding ceremonies.
+One of the highlights has to be the Great Hall, once playing host to some incredible feasts and banquets including one attended by Queen Elizabeth I in 1607.

 Edmund the Fulham Palace Cat (and introducing Pamunkey)

-An honorary mention to Edmund, Fulham Palace’s cat and resident rat catcher – you’ll often see Edmund roaming around the Palace Walled Garden and main lawn like he owns the place (he kinda does).
+‘Feline’ like a visit to Fulham Palace?
+An honorary mention must go to Edmund, Fulham Palace’s cat and resident rat catcher.
+You’ll often see the Fulham Palace cats roaming around the Fulham Palace garden and main lawn.

-A very affectionate and friendly feline, Edmund the Fulham Palace cat is looked after by the garden team and welcomes visitors (when he isn’t catnapping or catching rays in the bothy).
+A very affectionate and friendly feline, Edmund the Fulham Palace cat is looked after by the Fulham Palace garden team and welcomes visitors (when he isn’t catnapping or catching rays in the bothy).

-Pamunkey is a little more approachable than Edmund and on our last visit to Fulham Palace in January 2022, Pamunkey was patrolling the bothies (conservatory) in the Walled Garden and sleeping amongst the seedlings.
+Pamunkey is a little more approachable than Edmund and on our last visit to Fulham Palace, Pamunkey was patrolling the bothies (conservatory) and Fulham Palace garden and sleeping amongst the seedlings.

-Given the significant history of Fulham Palace (there is said to have been activity on this site for over 6,000 years), there is no wonder so many incredibly interesting and intricate artifacts have been uncovered over the years, many of which are now on display in the museum.
+Given the significant history of Fulham Palace (there is said to have been activity on this site for over 6,000 years), there is no wonder so many incredibly interesting and intricate artifacts have been uncovered over the years in the Fulham Palace garden, many of which are now on display in the museum.

 Fulham Palace Drawing Room Cafe